Marco Tempest

-Marco Tempest (born December 3, 1964) is a Swiss magician based in New York City.
-He is known for his multimedia magic and use of interactive technology and computer graphics in his illusions and presentations.
-He stars in the eight-part television series The Virtual Magician which has been broadcast in over 50 countries.
+Marco Tempest (born December 3, 1964) is a Swiss magician based in Zurich, Switzerland.
+He uses interactive multimedia and computer graphics in his illusions and presentations.
+He starred in the eight-part television series The Virtual Magician.

 Career

-Marco Tempest is best known as a magician/performance artist who combines video, computer graphics and other technology of the moment with the ideas and technology of magic.
-His television series The Virtual Magician has aired in some 49 markets worldwide.
+Marco Tempest is a Creative Technology Leader who combines emerging technologies with compelling narratives to accelerate innovation, particularly in space and advanced technology sectors.
+While initially known as a magician/performance artist who combined video, computer graphics and technology with the ideas of magic, his career has evolved to focus on strategic technology communication and innovation leadership.
+His early television series The Virtual Magician aired in some 49 markets worldwide.

+Since 2018, Tempest has served as Creative Technologist & Consultant at NASA Jet Propulsion Laboratory, where he transforms complex space technologies into compelling demonstration narratives and leads strategic communications for advanced technology development.
+In 2024, he became Director of Creative Technology & Innovation at ETH Zurich’s Space division, guiding cross-departmental teams in transforming academic research into orbital missions.
+Previously, he worked as Senior Innovation Consultant at Woven by Toyota (2022–2024) and as Accenture Luminary and XR Lead Consultant (2017–2022), scaling enterprise innovation programs from concept to global deployment.

+Tempest maintains significant academic engagements, serving as a Director’s Fellow Alumni at the MIT Media Lab, where he co-lectured the MAS.S65 course on technology innovation and developed frameworks for translating research into practical applications.
+He has also worked as a Strategic Communications Consultant for the Mohamed bin Zayed University of Artificial Intelligence, creating immersive experiences showcasing AI research at global events like COP28.

 A native of Zurich, Switzerland, Tempest won numerous awards as a youngster for his use of illusion with contemporary choreography.
 While still in his teens, he became one of Europe's top professional magicians as part of the duo United Artists.
 Collaborating with Martin Cottet, Tempest presented an unusual four-hands "flash act" in showrooms and on television throughout Europe and Asia.

+Tempest has become a prominent thought leader in technology innovation, delivering seven TED talks on technology innovation and future vision.
+He has served as a cultural leader at the World Economic Forum in Davos and is a regular keynote speaker at major academic and technology conferences worldwide, including events for organizations like TTI Vanguard, the Milken Institute and EmTech MIT Technology Review.